asomov/phone-task/docs/INFO.md

     docker-compose -f docs/docker-compose-jhipster.yaml up

-Connect to the container to install KHipster:
+Connect to the container to install KHipster as root:

     docker exec -it --user root jhipster bash npm install -g generator-jhipster-kotlin
     exit

-Connect to use KHipster:
+Connect to use KHipster as normal user to avoid locking local files:

     docker exec -it jhipster bash
     khipster --skip-fake-data